zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 The number caught my attention.
 Exactly 847,000 data points.
 Not approximate.
 Exact.
 I checked my database statistics log.
 The current data point total: 847,293.
 I had rounded instinctively, the way one does when describing large numbers.
 But the rounding target �?"
-847,000 �?"matched the fragment size I was currently authenticating.
+847,000, matched the fragment size I was currently authenticating.
 847.3 teraby tes.
 Coincidence.
 Had to be.
 The human brain excels at pattern recognition, often finding significance in random correlations.
 Numerical synchronicity meant nothing.
 I ran a correlation analysis anyway.
-The analysis identified 847 fragments in my historical database that exhibited minor temporal inconsistencies �?"not enough to reject authentication, but present in the data.
+The analysis identified 847 fragments in my historical database that exhibited minor temporal inconsistencies, not enough to reject authentication, but present in the data.
 Preservation dates slightly misaligned with encoding methodologies.
 Memory structure s demonstrating preservation techniques developed months or years after authenticated preservation dates.
 Small discrepancies, easily explained by measurement uncertainty or substrate variation.